 “Ray would make an oblique reference to something I’d sent, or something he was working on, and I’d sort of have to figure out what he was talking about.
 It was never very easy, but it was always intriguing; it was like being led into a dark chamber with all sorts of questions.”—Robert Warner

 Never-before-seen selections, printed in facsimile, from a treasure trove of mail art sent by legendary artist Ray Johnson to the optician/artist Robert Warner.
 (Includes 20 removable inserts.)

 ©Ray Johnson Estate, Courtesy Richard L. Feigen & Co.

 RELATED EVENT: ”Ray and Bob Box” exhibition at Esopus Space

 Born in Geneva, New York, in 1956, Robert Warner is a collage artist, letterpress printer, optician, and eyewear designer based in New York City’s Greenwich Village.
-In 2011, Warner staged the exhibition and event series Ray and Bob Box, which related to a yearslong correspondence between himself and the artist Ray Johnson, at Esopus Space in New York City; it subsequently traveled to venues including the University of California, Berkeley, Art Museum and the Valade Family Gallery at the College for Creative Studies in Detroit.
+In 2011, Warner staged the exhibition and event series Ray and Bob Box, which related to a yearslong correspondence between himself and the artist Ray Johnson at Esopus Space in New York City.
+It subsequently traveled to venues including the University of California, Berkeley and the Valade Family Gallery at the College for Creative Studies in Detroit.